Silencer (firearms): Subsonic ammunition

 Special cartridges have been developed for use with a silencer.
 These cartridges use very heavy bullets to make up for the energy lost by keeping the bullet subsonic.
 A good example of this is the .300 Whisper cartridge, which is formed from a necked-up .221 Remington Fireball cartridge case.
 The subsonic .300 Whisper fires up to a 250 gr, .30 caliber bullet at about 980 ft/s, generating about 533 ftlbf of energy at the muzzle.
 While this is similar to the energy available from the .45 ACP pistol cartridge, the reduced diameter, and streamlined shape of the heavy .30 caliber bullet provides far better external ballistic performance, improving range substantially.

-9×19 mm Parabellum, a very popular caliber for suppressed shooting, can use almost any factory-loaded 147 gr weight round to achieve subsonic performance.
-These 147 gr weight bullets typically have a velocity of 900–980 ft/s, which is less than the 1140 ft/s speed of sound.
+9×19mm Parabellum, a very popular caliber for suppressed shooting, can use almost any factory-loaded 147 gr weight round to achieve subsonic performance.
+These 147gr weight bullets typically have a velocity of 900–980 ft/s, which is less than the 1140 ft/s speed of sound.

 The Soviet/Russian armor-piercing 9×39mm ammunition used in rifles such as the AS Val has a high subsonic ballistic coefficient, high retained downrange energy, high sectional density, and moderate recoil.

 Without using subsonic ammunition, the muzzle velocity of a supersonic bullet can be lowered by other means, before it leaves the barrel.
 Some silencer designs, called integrals, do this by allowing gas to bleed off along the length of the barrel before the projectile exits.
-The MP5SD is an example of this, with holes right after the chamber of the barrel used to reduce a regular 115 or 124 gr ammunition to subsonic velocities.
+The MP5SD is an example of this, with holes right after the chamber of the barrel used to reduce a regular 115 or 124gr ammunition to subsonic velocities.